 The full-color maps make navigating simple on such a small device (compared to a smartphone).
 The level of customization available is staggering.
 It’s straightforward to create bespoke interval sessions based on a set distance or time, for example.

-Though the Garmin Fenix 6 is clearly more elegant in appearance, the Forerunner 945 redeems itself with a little lower price.
+Though the Garmin Fenix 7 is might be more elegant in appearance, the Forerunner 955 redeems itself with a long battery life.
 It is an excellent training tool for dedicated athletes, making it the very top of this list of running watches for women on this list.

 3. Garmin Forerunner 55